hawstom/cnm/Devtgh/Readme.txt

 -Other changes
 --Lots of behind-the-scenes cleanup.
---Where appropriate, old functions (THA -> LAYTHW, ONA -> LAYON) are now aliases for standard AutoCAD commands.
+--Where appropriate, old custom functions (THA -> LAYTHW, ONA -> LAYON) are now aliases for standard AutoCAD commands.
---The old HawsEDC acad.pgp aliases have been deactivated.
-You can choose how to activate them using the HawsPGP command.
+--The old HawsEDC acad.pgp aliases have been converted to LSP commands.
+You can change or customize this using the HAM command.
 --A few command aliases have been shortened or changed.
 Please give them a chance.
 ---ONA -> ON
 ---THA -> TH
----AS, CL, CHM -> Y, YY, YYY
+---Y means Layer!
+AS/CL/CHM -> Y/YY/YYY and OFI/ONA -> YI/YU
 ---CLONE -> CCC (Copy=C, Circle=CC, Clone=CCC)
 ---RRR -> R (RotateBase=R, Redraw=RR)